hebjornberg/mildew-detector/README.md

 * The dataset consists of over 4000 images taken of healthy and mildew infested cherry leaves, collected from the company Farmy & Foods' cherry crops.
 Cherry tress can be infected with the fungus Podosphaera clandestina, resulting in powdery mildew on the leaves.
 To check the trees manually for mildew is a tedious, time-consuming process for employees.
 The application was designed to streamline the process.
 When mildew is being detected in an individual of the crops, a compound can be applied to kill the fungus.

+## Business requirements

+The business requirements for the application from client was the following:

+1. The client is interested in conducting a study to visually differentiate a cherry leafthat is healthy from one that contains powdery mildew.

+2. The client is interested in predicting if a cherry tree is healthy or contains powdery mildew.

+## Hypothesis and how to validate

+- Cherry leaves infected with powdery mildew is expected to have clear marks/signs, spread in patches over the leaf, that can differentiate them from healthy leaves.

+- An Image Montage shows that typically a mildew infested leaf has white-ish marks across it.
+Although, Average Image, Variability Image and Difference between Averages studies did not reveal any clear pattern to differentiate one from another.

+## Rationale to map the business requirements to the Data Visualizations and ML tasks

+### Business requirement 1: Data Visualization

+1. Display mean and standard deviation:
+   * Show statistics for healthy leaves and leaves infested with powdery mildew
+   * Implement visual differentiation between the two types

+2. Compare average leaves:
+   * Display the difference between an average healthy leaf and an average mildew infested leaf
+   * Visualize the distinction between the two types

+3. Create image montages:
+   * Provide montages of healthy cherry leaves and leaves infested with powdery mildew
+   * Visualize the differentation between the two types

+### Business requirement 2: Image Classification

+1. Predict leaf health:
+   * Develop capability to determine whether a a given cherry leaf is healthy or infested with powdery mildew

+2. Model development and reporting:
+   * Build a machine learning model
+   * Generate adequate reports